-4. THERE IS NO PRESUMPTION OF ILLEGALITY OUTSIDE THE SCOPE OF THE BLOCK EXEMPTION COMMUNIQUÉ no 4054.
+4. THERE IS NO PRESUMPTION OF ILLEGALITY OUTSIDE THE SCOPE OF THE BLOCK EXEMPTION COMMUNIQUÉ

+(47) Vertical agreements falling outside the scope of the Block Exemption Communiqué are not automatically deemed to be in violation of article 4 of the Act no 4054.
 However, these agreements may require individual exemption examinations.
 In case of anti-competitive effects, undertakings may plead an efficiency defense and explain why a specific distribution system creates benefits meeting the conditions listed in article 5 of the Act.